What teenagers get from extracurricular activities

 Your child is learning time management and priority-setting skills.
-Letting your child put her plan into action – even if you’re not sure it will work – gives her the chance to practise these skills.
+If you let your child put his plan into action, it gives him the chance to practise these skills.

 You and your child might need to tweak the new schedule.
 It’s about juggling your child’s desire to make things happen with the realities of how demanding certain activities are, how much time they take, and how possible it is for your family to manage it all.